dustinpfister/blog_posts/_posts/canvas-drag.md

 layout: post
 categories: canvas
 id: 624
-updated: 2020-03-11 09:07:55
+updated: 2020-04-17 10:11:19
-version: 1.11
+version: 1.12
 ---

 In [canvas drag](https://konvajs.org/docs/drag_and_drop/Drag_and_Drop.html) and drop actions are part of many projects when working out a user interface.
 There are ways of dragging whole elements, but in this post I will be writing about dragging a display object in the canvas.

-The process of making a canvas drag of sorts one way involves getting a canvas relative point in a pointer start event and then use that to find out if a display object was clicked or not.
+The process of making a canvas drag of sorts might involve getting started by getting a canvas relative point in a pointer start event such as mouse down or touch start.
+Then use that to find out if a display object was clicked or not.
 If so set a boolean to true that is then used in the logic of a pointer move event that will be used to set the position of the display object to the canvas relative point.
-Finally there will be a pointer end event that just sets the boolean back to false.
+Finally there will be a pointer end event that just sets the boolean back to false leaving the dragged display object at its new location.

 <!-- more -->